An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Model

-As shown in Figure~\ref{fig:Architecture}, the IKTN mainly consists of four parts: 1) Shared Encoder, for extracting n-gram features, 2) Task-specific Layers, aiming to convert n-gram features into several task-specific representations, 3) Routing Layer, including three Routing Blocks, controlling to fully transfer knowledge among the aspect-level tasks for mutually reinforcing, and 4) Aggregation Layer, for aggregating the multi-source information for the next iteration.
+As shown in \autoref{fig:Architecture}, the \textsc{IMKTN} consists of four parts: 1) Shared Encoder, for extracting n-gram features; 2) Task-Specific Layers, for capturing sentence representations; 3) Aspect-Level Knowledge Transfer, including three Routing Blocks, for fully transferring knowledge among the aspect-level subtasks for mutual reinforcing; and 4) Document-Level Knowledge Transfer, for pertinently transferring document-level knowledge to corresponding aspect-level tasks.
+Finally, multi-source information is aggregated for the next iteration.

-Note that, knowledge generated by the DDC task only helps ATE and OTE subtasks and knowledge from the DSC task only serves for the ASC subtask.
-In summary, the IKTN aims to fully exploit the knowledge from all the subtasks to enhance the aspect-level tasks.